 Principles and procedures of teaching ESL/bilingual students in subject-area classrooms, using content-based language instruction and language sensitive content instruction.

-Examine the Canadian Language Benchmarks 2000 and its use in Adult EAL programs.
+This course will examine the Canadian Language Benchmarks and its use in Adult EAL programs.
 Attention will be paid to the following areas: format, features, and key principles of the CLB, communicative competence, language tasks and task-based instruction, thematic module planning, language assessment and evaluation.

 Total required hours: (200 hrs)